Marcell Dareus

-High school career
+Early life

 Dareus attended Huffman High School in Birmingham, Alabama, where he played football, basketball, and competed in track & field as a shot putter.
 In football, he was an ASWA All-State honorable mention at defensive lineman.
 He totaled 117 tackles and 20 sacks as a senior, and also returned a fumble for a touchdown.
 He was teammates with offensive tackle Andre Smith.
 Dareus was listed on the Atlanta Journal-Constitutions Super Southern 100, as well as the Mobile Press-Register Elite 18.

 Dareus was considered a four-star recruit by Scout.com.
 He chose Alabama over offers from Auburn, Tennessee, and North Carolina, among others.

 College career

 In his true freshman season at Alabama, Dareus played in eight games, making his debut in the Crimson Tide's season opening 34–10 victory over the Clemson Tigers.
 He registered four tackles while recording three quarterback hurries.
 Dareus saw playing time at nose tackle in third-down-and-long situations, replacing the pure run-stuffing Terrence Cody.

 As a sophomore, Dareus was a significant contributor all season at defensive end for Alabama.
 He played in 14 games and made four starts while serving as the Crimson Tide's top pass rusher and finishing seventh in the SEC in sacks.
 He totaled 33 total tackles, 9.0 tackles for loss (−49), seven quarterback hurries, an interception and two pass breakups.
 He finished eighth in the Southeastern Conference and ranked tied for 90th nationally with 6.5 sacks (−44) or .46 per game.
 For his performance, including a 28-yard interception return for a touchdown, Dareus was named defensive MVP of the 2010 BCS National Championship Game.

 In July 2010, Dareus was investigated by the University of Alabama in conjunction with the NCAA into whether Dareus paid his own expenses when attending a party in Miami, Florida, hosted by a sports agent, and whether the circumstances constituted an NCAA violation.
 In early September, the NCAA suspended him for the first two games of the season in addition to requiring him to pay back the $1,787.17 received in impermissible benefits to the charity of his choice.
 After the university decided to not appeal the ruling, he made his 2010 season debut against Duke in week three.
 For the season, he totaled 34 total tackles, 11.0 tackles for loss (−41), 4.5 quarterback sacks (−26), ten quarterback hurries, and four pass breakups.
-In the week following the Crimson Tide's Capital One Bowl victory over Michigan State, Dareus declared his eligibility for the 2011 NFL Draft on January 7.
+In the week following the Crimson Tide's Capital One Bowl victory over Michigan State, Dareus declared his eligibility for the 2011 NFL draft on January 7.
 At the time of the announcement, he was projected as a first round pick.